roncli/LibWowAPI/README.markdown

    * Added ConnectedRealms to most realm objects.
  * Removed:
    * Removed PublicKey and PrivateKey from the WowAPIData class.
-   * Removed Reforged property from an item's bonus stats.
+   * Removed all references to reforging.
    * Removed namespace PvP and all classes within, since Blizzard has removed those APIs.
    * Removed references to hit rating and weapon expertise in character stats.
  * Fixes: